 Click here for the 2018 report from POAH and Compass Working Capital

-POAH has launched FSS programs at seven sites since early 2016, and already 161 households have enrolled, with a 30 percent enrollment rate at the five FSS sites we launched in 2016 (FSS enrollment has typically been 5% or less in the public housing and voucher programs).
-At one property, 55 percent of eligible households are engaged and working toward earnings and savings goals; already 59% of enrollees have increased their incomes and are escrowing savings, with an average balance of $1,511.
+POAH has launched FSS programs at seven sites since early 2016, and already 243 households have enrolled, with a 30 percent enrollment rate at the five FSS sites we launched in 2016 (FSS enrollment has typically been 5% or less in the public housing and voucher programs).
+At one property, 65 percent of eligible households are engaged and working toward earnings and savings goals; already 51 percent of enrollees have increased their incomes and are escrowing savings, with an average balance of $3,652.

-Just 18 months into the program (normally a five-year process for participants), five participants have graduated by reaching their self-sufficiency goals and ending receipt of welfare assistance.
-All five also moved on from our properties (one bought a home) freeing up affordable units for the next families who need them.
+Just 18 months into the program (normally a five-year process for participants), nine participants have graduated by reaching their self-sufficiency goals and ending receipt of welfare assistance.
+Five have moved on from our properties (one bought a home) freeing up affordable units for the next families who need them.

 POAH and Compass report: Promoting Economic Mobility in Multifamily Housing: Initial Outcomes from Family Self-Sufficiency Programs